seanf316/PC-Haven/README.md

 ### **Features**

-`As a User I would like to view the site on my different devices so that I can view the site on the go`
+`As a Developer I can design an aesthetically pleasing Homepage so that users have a positive experience when visiting the site`

 **Navbar**

-`As a User I want to see a clear way of navigating the site so that I can find the information relative to my needs`

-The Navbar contains links for Home, a Movies dropdown containing Search/Trending/TopRated, Reviews, Profile, and allauth options.
+The Navbar contains links for Home, an All Products mega dropdown menu, About Us, Blog and Contact Us.
+There is also a Search link, My Account link with Account related dropdown and a link to the customer Cart.

 The following navigation items are available on all pages:

 - Home -> index.html - Visible to all
-- Movies (Drop Down):
+- All Products (Mega Drop Down):
+  - Categories (e.g Cases) -> products.html - Visible to all
+  - Sub-Categories (e.g Full Tower) -> products.html - Visible to all
-  - Search -> search.html - Visible to logged in users
+- About Us -> index.html(#about) - Visible to all
-  - Trending -> trending.html - Visible to logged in users
+- Blog -> blogs.html - Visible to all
-  - Top Rated -> toprated.html - Visible to logged in users
+- Contact Us -> contact.html - Visible to all
-- Reviews -> allreviews.html - Visible to logged in users
+- Search -> base.html(Navbar/Search Input) - Visible to all
+- My Account -> (Drop Down)- Visible to all
-- Profile -> profile.html - Visible to logged in users
+   - Register -> accounts/signup.html - Visible to logged out users
-- Signup -> signup.html - Visible to logged out users
+   - Login -> accounts/login.html - Visible to logged out users
-- Login -> login.html - Visible to logged out users
+   - My Profile -> profile.html - Visible to logged in users
    - Logout -> logout.html - Visible to logged in users
+   - Product Management -> add_product.html - Visible to logged in super users
+   - Blog Management -> add_blog.html - Visible to logged in super users
+- Cart -> cart.html - Visible to all

 The navigation menu is displayed on all pages and drops down into a hamburger menu on smaller devices.
 This will allow users to view the site from any device and not take up too much space on mobile devices.
 It is easily noticeable, intuitive, and easy to use.